(0 | 0 Reviews)

 Tips & Secrets

-• Using a mandoline slicer is mandatory to ensure the papaya slices are thin enough to become professional-grade translucent.
+• Using a mandoline slicer is mandatory to ensure the papaya slices are thin enough to become translucent.

-• The addition of lime juice is crucial to prevent sugar crystallization and to provide a bright zesty professional finish.
+• The addition of lime juice is crucial to prevent sugar crystallization and to provide a bright zesty finish.

 • Always use raw (green) papaya; ripe papaya will turn mushy and will not achieve the signature plastic appearance.